Dunstan: Life as a monk

 Dunstan worked as a silversmith and in the scriptorium while he was living at Glastonbury.
 It is thought likely that he was the artist who drew the well-known image of Christ with a small kneeling monk beside him in the Glastonbury Classbook, "one of the first of a series of outline drawings which were to become a special feature of Anglo-Saxon art of this period."
 Dunstan became famous as a musician, illuminator, and metalworker.
-Lady Æthelflaed, King Æthelstan's niece, made Dunstan a trusted adviser and on her death, she left a considerable fortune to him.
+Lady Æthelflæd, King Æthelstan's niece, made Dunstan a trusted adviser and on her death, she left a considerable fortune to him.
 He used this money later in life to foster and encourage a monastic revival in England.
 About the same time, his father Heorstan died and Dunstan inherited his fortune as well.
 He became a person of great influence, and on the death of King Æthelstan in 940, the new King, Edmund, summoned him to his court at Cheddar and made him a minister.

 Again, royal favour fostered jealousy among other courtiers and again Dunstan's enemies succeeded in their plots.
 The King was prepared to send Dunstan away.
 There were then at Cheddar certain envoys from the "Eastern Kingdom", which probably meant East Anglia.
 Dunstan implored the envoys to take him with them when they returned to their homes.
 They agreed to do so, but it never happened.
 The story is recorded: